1963-1968 Cessna 100-Series 150, 172, P172, 180, 182, 185, and A185 Aircraft Service Manual (P/N D637-13)

 Cessna Manual Features & Content Preview

-- Contains 20 figure-indexed sections covering structural repair, flight controls, landing gear, and powerplants, supported by extensive exploded-view diagrams
+- Contains 20 figure-indexed sections addressing structural repair, flight controls, landing gear, and powerplants, supported by extensive exploded-view diagrams.

-- This 1968 master edition is the authoritative service repository for the mid-60s 100-series fleet, incorporating original engineering specifications for airframe riggings, engine timing, and component tolerances
+- Serves as the authoritative engineering repository for the mid-sixties 100-series fleet, incorporating original factory specifications for airframe riggings, engine timing, and component tolerances.

 Specification and Data Preview